How to Promote Your CSR Activities (Without Bragging)

 For the general public and customers, companies should use the endorsed communication process using simple language and with a specific focus on an emotional message. ☝️

 By combining the initiative with an employee’s statement you increase the likelihood that the public and media will be open to your news.

 As I mentioned in the endorsed communication option, the most credible and effective way of communicating CSR efforts is to involve employees and have them committed to the initiative too.
 Employees like to be far more ingrained with the company, more so than simply producing reports and discussing the results.

-    Consider the organic social reach of embedded your employees into the CSR initiative.
-They are likely to have 100+ followers/connections/friends, these social media connections will likely increase the chances of organic sharing, commenting and general awareness of the campaigns.
+Consider the organic social reach of embedding your employees into the CSR initiative.
+They are likely to have 100+ followers/connections/friends; these social media connections will likely increase the chances of organic sharing, commenting and general awareness of the campaigns.
 (For some additional reading check out this article on social media press releases and why you need to use them).

 Normally when I see my friends doing something charitable, I tend to comment, share and congratulate for their efforts - this is natural, word of mouth organic sharing - nothing is better than that.